music-presence/translations/README.md

 Perform the following steps to verify translations from contributors:

+- Commit and push the latest changes from Weblate
+- Update your local clone of the repository: `git pull`
+- Fetch the remote `verified` tag: `git fetch --tags`
 - Run `./verify-all.sh verified COMMIT` where `COMMIT` is the specific commit until which you'd like to verify translations.
   You may use `HEAD` to reference the latest commit.